West Coast Main Line

-As the WCML is the most important long-distance railway trunk route in the UK, BR carried out an extensive programme of modernisation of it between the late 1950s and early 1970s, which included full overhead electrification of the route, and the introduction of modern intercity passenger services at speeds of up to 110 mph.
-Further abortive modernisation schemes were proposed, including the introduction of the Advanced Passenger Train (APT) in the 1980s; an ill-fated high speed train which used tilting technology, which was required to allow faster speeds on the curving route, and the abortive InterCity 250 project in the early-1990s.
-Further modernisation of the route finally occurred during the 2000s in the period of privatisation, which saw speeds raised further to 125 mph and the introduction of tilting Class 390 Pendolino trains.
+As the WCML is the most important long-distance railway trunk route in the UK, BR carried out an extensive programme of modernisation of it between the late 1950s and early 1970s, which included full overhead electrification of the route, and the introduction of modern inter-city passenger services at speeds of up to 110 mph.
+Further abortive modernisation schemes were proposed, including the introduction of the Advanced Passenger Train (APT) in the 1980s; this was an ill-fated high speed train which used tilting technology, which was required to allow faster speeds on the curving route, and the abortive InterCity 250 project in the early 1990s.
+Further modernisation of the route occurred during the 2000s in the period of privatisation, which saw speeds raised further to 125 mph and the introduction of tilting Class 390 Pendolino trains.

-As much of the line has a maximum speed of 125 mph, it meets the European Union's definition of an upgraded high-speed line, although only Class 390 Pendolinos and Class 221 Super Voyagers with tilting mechanisms operated by Avanti West Coast travel at that speed.
+As much of the line has a maximum speed of 125 mph, it meets the European Union's definition of an upgraded high-speed line, although only Class 390 Pendolinos with tilting mechanisms operated by Avanti West Coast travel at that speed.
 Non-tilting trains are limited to 110 mph.

 Geography

-The core section between London Euston and Glasgow Central is 399 mi long, with principal InterCity stations at Watford Junction, Milton Keynes Central, Rugby, Stafford, Crewe, Warrington Bank Quay, Wigan North Western, Preston, Lancaster, Oxenholme Lake District, Penrith and Carlisle.
+The spine between London Euston and Glasgow Central is 399 mi long, with principal InterCity stations at Watford Junction, Milton Keynes Central, Rugby, Stafford, Crewe, Warrington Bank Quay, Wigan North Western, Preston, Lancaster, Oxenholme Lake District, Penrith and Carlisle.

-The central core has branches serving the major towns and cities of Northampton, Coventry, Birmingham, Wolverhampton, Stoke-on-Trent, Macclesfield, Stockport, Manchester, Runcorn and Liverpool; there is also a link to Edinburgh, but this is not the most direct route between London and Edinburgh.
+The spine has bypasses serving the major towns and cities of Northampton, Coventry, Birmingham and Wolverhampton.
+Spurs serve Stoke-on-Trent, Macclesfield, Stockport, Manchester, Runcorn and Liverpool.
+There is also a branch to Edinburgh, at Carstairs in Scotland, although this is not the most direct route between London and Edinburgh.
+It provides a direct connection between the WCML and the East Coast Main Line.